-Astral’s TR1 trail shoes are available for men and women looking for an amphibious shoe that can hold its own on wet trails and on the water.
+Astral’s TR1 Trek shoes are available for men and women looking for an amphibious shoe that can hold its own on wet trails and on the water.

 Astral TR1 Trek Review

-For anyone that finds themselves hiking or running through water, these shoes are a must and here’s why: Astral uses Hydrophobic canvas material in the TR1 series which means these shoes will shed water quickly.
+The Hydrophobic canvas material in the Astral TR1 Trek shoes sheds water quickly.
 There are 3 holes on each side of the shoe that allow water to exit which in turn makes for a less soggy feel on the trail.